George Steiner (1929–2020)

 Bill Lander Let’s assume that we’ve got a Penguin edition of John's work, any one of them, don’t you think it’d bring John down?
 Now I happen to come from Lady Chatterley's country, and when that was published, all the general readers wanted it. just for those swear-words.
 And after that he hasn't got, I should say out of half-a-million people, I bet he hasn't got a thousand genuine readers.

 Colin Wilson There's a question that hasn't been mentioned though, that some of the later books are so extremely difficult — I'm thinking of Up and Out that they’re a positive embarrassment to a critic.
-If someone settles down to write a really big book about Powys, they’re faced with live problem of how do we deal with these.
+If someone settles down to write a really big book about Powys, they’re faced with the problem of how do we deal with these.

 G.Wilson Knight But I think they can be dealt with, as enormous fairy-stories, humorous, in a very serious way though.